DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2026-02-24-adding-academic-year-information-to-the-provider-list.md

 ### Reverse chronological order

 We display academic years from newest to oldest throughout the service.
-Users need to identify current and recent providers quickly.
-Listing the most recent year first reduces the scanning effort required.
+Users need to quickly identify current and recent providers.
+Listing the most recent year first reduces the effort required to scan.

 ### Showing identifiers in the card title